2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 The price is close to the mean and decreases as it gets further from the hotspot.
 However, the average price behaviour varies significantly between high-end neighborhoods.

-**Price Charts:**

 - **Barcelona:**
-  - Sant Gervasi is a high-end neighborhood, while L'Eixample has high demand due to its central location.
+  - `Sant Gervasi` is a high-end neighborhood, while `L'Eixample` has high demand due to its central location.

 - **Madrid:**
-  - Carabanchel, known as an artists' neighborhood and ranked as the third-best neighborhood in the world by Time Out magazine.
+  - `Carabanchel`, known as an artists' neighborhood and ranked as the third-best neighborhood in the world by Time Out magazine.
-  - El Retiro and Salamanca neighborhoods, both considered high-end areas.
+  - El `Retiro` and `Salamanca` neighborhoods, both considered high-end areas.

-**Per Room type:**
+**Price chart per Room_type:**

 ![alt text](<Sources/Type of bedrooms.png>)

 As the graphic reflects, in general there is a greater percentage of whole apartments offered in both cities, followed by private rooms and lastly shared rooms.
 Nevertheless Madrid has many more listings than Barcelona.

-**Per Price Category:**
+**Price chart per Price_category:**

 ![alt text](<Sources/Category price.png>)